 Flight of the Gibbon Zip Lining

 Well our favorite activity was the Flight of the Gibbon zip lining trip.
 It was the first zip line established in Chiang Mai.
 The guides were super funny and really put you at ease.
 You are strapped in the whole time so don't have to worry about falling.
 However if you are not in good physical shape it might not be for you.
 There is some hiking through the jungle that is involved.
+So if you are lease than physically fit you will be breathing heavy by the time you get to where you are going but it is smooth sailing on your way down.
 The tour was about $112 each however it was two and a half hours with 38 obstacles and after they served lunch in the mountain village.
 You will find many of the activities in Chiang Mia come with a meal.
-A translator told me that one of the most common expresses between even strangers in Thailand is " have you eaten today?" which is similar to our " good day".
 It also included round trip transportation from hotel.
 After the activity they will also take you to see one of the most beautiful waterfalls and you can choose to hike up it.
+So well worth the money.

 Bobby's Elephant Park with guide Ton Pawat ( look him up on facebook to get a tour)